Adult-use is a term for cannabis that is legal for adults 21 and older to grow, possess, consume and/or purchase.

 A bong is a water pipe typically used to smoke cannabis.
 After lighting the cannabis in the bowl, smoke travels through the water in the chamber, then up the bong’s neck to the mouthpiece where smokers inhale.

-A budtender is an employee who works at the storefront and represents the cannabis dispensary.
+A budtender is an employee who works at a retail cannabis storefront or consumption lounge.
 The term is a portmanteau of bud (the flower of the cannabis plant) and bartender (since their roles are similar).

 Cannabidiol (CBD) is a non-intoxicating cannabinoid found in cannabis.
 CBD can be derived from hemp, which contains no more than 0.3% THC and is federally legal, or from marijuana, which can have any amount of THC and is illegal nationally.